On sub-determinants and the diameter of polyhedra: Introduction

 \subsection{The proof method}

 Let $u$ and $v$ be two vertices of $P$.
 We estimate the maximum number of iterations of two breadth-first-search explorations of the polyhedral graph, one initiated at $u$, the other initiated at $v$, until a common vertex is discovered.
 The diameter of $P$ is at most twice this number of iterations.
-The main trick in the analysis is to reason about the normal cones of vertices of $P$ and to exploit a certain volume expansion property.
+The main idea in the analysis is to reason about the normal cones of vertices of $P$ and to exploit a certain volume expansion property.

-We can assume that $P = \{x \in \setR^n \colon Ax\leq b\}$ is \emph{non-degenerate}, i.e., each vertex has exactly $n$ tight inequalities.
-This can be achieved by slightly perturbing $b$ and in this way, the diameter can only grow.
+We can assume that $P = \{x \in \setR^n \colon Ax\leq b\}$ is \textit{non-degenerate}, i.e., each vertex has exactly $n$ tight inequalities.
+This can be achieved by slightly perturbing the right-hand side vector $b$: in this way the diameter can only grow.
+Notice that the polyhedron is then also full-dimensional.
 We denote the polyhedral graph of $P$ by $G_P = (V,E)$.
 Let $v \in V$ now be a vertex of $P$.
-The \emph{normal cone} $C_v$ of $v$ is the set of all vectors $c \in \setR^n$ such that $v$ is an optimal solution of the linear program $\max\{c^Tx\colon x \in \setR^n, \, Ax\leq b\}$.
+The \textit{normal cone} $C_v$ of $v$ is the set of all vectors $c \in \setR^n$ such that $v$ is an optimal solution of the linear program $\max\{c^Tx\colon x \in \setR^n, \, Ax\leq b\}$.
 The normal cone $C_v$ of a vertex of $v$ is a full-dimensional simplicial polyhedral cone.
 Two vertices $v$ and $v'$ are adjacent if and only if $C_v$ and $C_{v'}$ share a facet.
-The interior of two normal cones is disjoint.
+No two distinct normal cones share an interior point.
 Furthermore, if $P$ is a polytope, then the union of the normal cones of vertices of $P$ is the complete space $\setR^n$.

-We now define the \emph{volume} of a set $U\subseteq V$ of vertices as the volume of the union of the normal cones of $U$ intersected with the \emph{unit ball} $B_n = \{ x \in \setR^n \colon \|x\|_2\leq1\}$, i.e.,
+We now define the \textit{volume} of a set $U\subseteq V$ of vertices as the volume of the union of the normal cones of $U$ intersected with the \textit{unit ball} $B_n = \{ x \in \setR^n \colon \|x\|_2\leq1\}$, i.e.,

 Consider an iteration of breadth-first-search.
 Let $I\subseteq V$ be the set of vertices that have been discovered so far.
 Breadth-first-search will next discover the neighborhood of $I$, which we denote by $\mathcal{N}(I)$.

-Our diameter bound for polytopes follows from the following volume-expansion property.
-We provide a proof of this lemma in the next section.
+Together with the integrality of $A$, the bound $\Delta$ on the subdeterminants guarantees that the angle between one facet of a normal cone $C_v$ and the opposite ray is not too small.
+We combine this fact, which we formalize in Lemma~\ref{lemma:UpperBoundOnDockingSurface}, with an isoperimetric inequality to show that the volume of $\mathcal{N}(I)$ is large relative to the volume of $I$.

 \begin{lemma} Let $P=\{x \in \setR^n \colon Ax\leq b\}$ be a polytope where all sub-determinants of $A\in \setZ^{m×n}$ are bounded by $\Delta$ in absolute value and let $I\subseteq V$ be a set of vertices of $G_P$ with $\vol(I) \leq (1/2) \cdot \vol(B_n)$.
 Then the volume of the neighborhood of $I$ is at least